Man Looking Pensively at Laptop

 2. Ignores time: MOIC does not consider the time value of money.
 Using MOIC, an investment that doubles in one month is viewed the same as an investment that doubles in one year.
 This can be a disadvantage or an advantage, depending on the context.

-3. Transparency: MOIC, because it's a simple ratio, is easily understood by all investors and stakeholders.
+3. Clarity: MOIC, because it's a simple ratio, is easily understood by all investors and stakeholders.
 This can be useful in discussions where stakeholders have varying degrees of financial acumen.

 These characteristics make MOIC particularly useful for private equity and venture capital firms.
 This is because their investments are typically longer, have irregular cash flows, and can earn many times their money.

-As mentioned above, another reason for using MOIC is because speaking in percentage terms can be weird.
+As mentioned above, one of the primary reasons for using MOIC is because speaking in percentage terms can be weird.
 For example, if a $10 stock:

 • Doubles to $20, it has a 100% return ($20 - $10 / $10), whereas its MOIC is 2x